Quick Summary: Eyebrows & Minoxidil

 Understanding Eyebrow Hair Loss

-Some of the main causes of eyebrow and eyelash hair loss are listed below1:
+Autoimmune causes of eyebrow hair loss

 Minoxidil